polatory/polatory/README.md

+NOTE: This is a pre-release version.
+APIs subject to change without notice.

 # Polatory

 Polatory is a fast and memory-efficient framework for spline surface reconstruction and spatial interpolation, developed by [GSI Co.
 Ltd.](http://gsinet.co.jp/)